 Your child deserves to be supported.
 All the services mentioned in this handbook are available to you once you apply and a case is established.

-If you would like more information, check the website at www.njchildsupport.org for child support and links to other valuable family assistance programs, or call the toll-free New Jersey Child Support Customer Service Hotline, 1-877-NJKIDS1.
+For more information, visit www.njchildsupport.org or call the toll-free New Jersey Child Support Services Center (NJFSSC) at 1-877-NJKIDS1.

 Notes